iamyb/lnk_bip_buf/README.md

 	lbb_free(hdl, ptr);

 ####Perfomance
 Below is a comparation between glibc malloc/free and lnk-bip-buf alloc/free.
 The upper one is to compare the consumed clocks for alloc and free with series block size.
 And the bottom adds one time memset upon the first scenario.
+(Ubuntu 16.04, Intel i5-4300U @ 1.96GHz)

 ![](./doc/performance.png)

 Please refer source code test/test_performance.c for the details.
+Note you have to execute setenv.sh before run test_performance to create hugepage in your environment.

 ## License
 >This program is free software; you can redistribute it and/or modify it under